Kyle-Murphey/project3-3113-2020/README.md

 > affect them?
 If the quantum is too small, then there will be a lot of context switches
 > and that will slow down the processes.
 Ideally, you want the majority of your processes to
 > take less time than the allowed amount given by the quantum.
 This will allow for a shorter average
-> waiting time and a lot less context switches._
+> waiting time and a lot less context switches and an overall increase in efficiency._